cldeluna/cosmic-heartbreaker/UsingDocker_Cheatsheet.md

-# Using Docker Cheatsheet
+****# Using Docker Cheatsheet

-This "Quick Start" cheatsheet it intended to get you up and running quickly with the various ansible containers.
+This "Quick Start" cheatsheet is intended to get you up and running quickly with the various ansible containers.

+These Ansible containers have been built over the years to provide a quick alternative to running an Ansible Control server on a local virtualization VM (VirtualBox or VMware).
+An container is also handy if you need an Ansible Control server to use via a VPN connection.
+You will see that many of the test playbooks are playbooks designed to perform discovery on a set of devices (aka run lots of show commands and save the output) and so a common practice is to VPN in (or connect directly) to a client network and quickly perform this discovery task.

 The following Docker images are available on [Docker Hub](https://hub.docker.com/)